 Others:

-48 gyoza (or dumplings) wrappers
+48 gyoza (or dumpling) wrappers

 2 tablespoons extra light olive oil, for pan-frying